(4 Minute Read)

 Solar Customers

-If you have solar panels, this change aligns perfectly with when your system produces the most energy.
+If you have solar panels, this change lines up with when your system makes the most energy.

-- Midday energy is now cheaper to pull from the grid if needed
+- Midday electricity is now cheaper to draw from the grid if you need it

-- Using appliances during the day helps maximize your solar production
+- Running appliances during the day helps you capture more of your solar production

 - The value of using your own energy instead of exporting it is stronger than ever

-For customers on newer solar billing plans, this makes smart energy management even more important.
+For customers on newer solar billing plans, smart energy management and battery storage become even more important.

 Battery Storage Customers